peterbyass/InterVA-5/Demonstration of InterVA-5 concepts/readme.md

 Whatever the source, the interview data have to be pre-processed into the input format required by InterVA-5 (which basically corresponds to the WHO 2016 VA standard), then InterVA-5 has to be run to process the individual cases, and then the InterVA-5 output data have to be analysed to yield overall results.

-The Powerpoint presentation here demonstrates the overall process of using InterVA-5.
+This slide presentation demonstrates the overall process of using InterVA-5.